CONDITIONS

 Missed days at work or school

-It’s important to know this is not something you have to just “cope with.”
+You don’t have to just “cope” with this.
 Your health and quality of life matter.

 Health Complications

-Menorrhagia can lead to various health complications, including anemia, fatigue, and shortness of breath.
-Heavy menstrual bleeding can also increase the risk of infections, such as endometritis or pelvic inflammatory disease.
-In some cases, menorrhagia can be a symptom of underlying conditions, such as cancer, which require early medical intervention.
-Additionally, menorrhagia can affect daily life and relationships, causing social and emotional distress.
-It is crucial to seek medical attention if you experience heavy menstrual bleeding, as treatment can help alleviate symptoms and prevent complications.
+Menorrhagia can lead to anaemia, fatigue and shortness of breath.
+Heavy menstrual bleeding can also increase the risk of infections such as endometritis or pelvic inflammatory disease.
+In some cases menorrhagia can be a symptom of underlying conditions such as cancer which require early medical attention.
+Menorrhagia can also affect daily life and relationships causing social and emotional distress.
+If you experience heavy menstrual bleeding seek medical attention as treatment can help alleviate symptoms and prevent complications.

 Pregnancy and Menorrhagia

-Menorrhagia can affect pregnancy, as heavy menstrual bleeding can increase the risk of miscarriage and pregnancy complications.
-Women with menorrhagia may experience difficulty getting pregnant, and heavy menstrual bleeding can also increase the risk of ectopic pregnancy.
-It is essential to seek medical attention if you experience heavy menstrual bleeding and are trying to conceive, as treatment can help reduce the risk of complications and improve fertility.
+Menorrhagia can affect pregnancy as heavy menstrual bleeding can increase the risk of miscarriage and pregnancy complications.
+Women with menorrhagia may experience difficulty getting pregnant and heavy menstrual bleeding can also increase the risk of ectopic pregnancy.
+If you experience heavy menstrual bleeding and are trying to conceive seek medical attention as treatment can reduce the risk of complications and improve fertility.

-Menstrual bleeding is a natural part of the menstrual cycle, but excessive bleeding can be a sign of menorrhagia.
-The menstrual cycle is controlled by hormones, and any imbalance can lead to heavy menstrual bleeding.
-Uterine fibroids, polyps, and other growths can also cause heavy menstrual bleeding.
-Understanding the causes of menorrhagia is essential for effective treatment and management.
+Menstrual bleeding is a natural part of the menstrual cycle but excessive bleeding can be a sign of menorrhagia.
+The menstrual cycle is controlled by hormones and any imbalance can cause heavy menstrual bleeding.
+Uterine fibroids, polyps and other growths can also cause heavy menstrual bleeding.
+Understanding the causes of menorrhagia is key to effective treatment and management.

 Lifestyle Changes for Managing Heavy Periods

 Lifestyle changes can help manage heavy periods and alleviate symptoms of menorrhagia.
-These changes include maintaining a healthy diet, exercising regularly, and practicing stress-reducing techniques.
-Women with menorrhagia can also use sanitary products, such as pads or tampons, to manage bleeding.
-Additionally, birth control pills and other hormonal treatments can help regulate menstrual cycles and reduce heavy bleeding.
-It is essential to consult a healthcare provider before making any lifestyle changes or starting new treatments, as they can help determine the best course of treatment for individual cases of menorrhagia.
+These changes include eating well, exercising and stress-reducing techniques.
+Women with menorrhagia can also use sanitary products such as pads or tampons to manage bleeding.
+Birth control pills and other hormonal treatments can also regulate menstrual cycles and reduce heavy bleeding.
+Always consult a healthcare provider before making any lifestyle changes or starting new treatments as they can help determine the best course of treatment for your individual case of menorrhagia.

 Why Choose Happiher for Heavy Period Treatment?

-If you’re looking for treatment for heavy periods in London, Happiher offers:
+If you’re looking for heavy period treatment in London, Happiher offers:

-Full range of treatment options — from simple medical therapy to advanced surgical care
+Full range of treatment options — from simple medical therapy to advanced surgery

-We tailor everything around your goals — whether that’s lighter periods, preserving fertility, or simply getting back to feeling your best.
+We tailor everything to your goals — whether that’s lighter periods, preserving fertility or just feeling your best.

-Heavy periods aren’t just a nuisance — they’re a valid medical concern that deserves expert attention.
-Whether your symptoms have just started or have been dismissed for years, it’s never too late to find a solution.
+Heavy periods aren’t just a hassle — they’re a medical condition that deserves expert attention.
+Whether your symptoms have just started or have been ignored for years it’s never too late to find a solution.

-At Happiher, we’re here to listen, diagnose accurately, and provide the right treatment plan for you — with empathy, expertise, and the highest standard of care.
+At Happiher we listen, diagnose accurately and provide the right treatment plan for you — with kindness, expertise and the highest standard of care.

-Many women are told that heavy periods are simply part of life.
-But when monthly bleeding becomes excessive, disruptive, or physically draining, it’s time to seek help.
-You don’t have to live with heavy bleeding, missed work, constant fatigue, or anxiety about leaks.
+Many women are told that heavy periods are just part of life.
+But when monthly bleeding becomes excessive, disruptive or physically draining, it’s time to seek help.
+You don’t have to live with heavy bleeding, missed work, constant fatigue or anxiety about leaks.

 At Happiher, we help women find the cause of their heavy periods — and more importantly, find solutions that restore comfort and confidence.
 If you’re looking for a private gynaecologist in London, expert support is available.